Preventing cross-contamination in recycling bins is crucial to ensure the effective sorting and processing of recyclable materials.

 Keep Things Clean for Recycling

-We can remind our friends and neighbors to wash out containers and bottles before putting them in the recycling bin.
+Let’s remind our friends and neighbors to rinse containers and bottles before placing them in the recycling bin, as suggested in How to Properly Load a Dumpster to Maximize Its Capacity.

 Related Post: How to Reduce Waste in Your Daily Life?